 The young person gets the cash from his parents to pay a mechanic through a wire transfer provided by Western Union.
 But Western Union began long before those old commercials.
 In fact, they were wiring money thirty years before the twentieth century.
 As far back as the 1870s, banks were already transferring $2.5 million per year using wire transfers.

-These days, we still use the same nomenclature, but a wire transfer simply refers to the moving of funds from one person to another without the need of a third-party processing system.
+These days, we still use the same terminology.
+However, a wire transfer simply refers to the moving of funds from one person to another without the need of a third-party processing system.

 People and companies frequently wire money every day when time is of the essence.
-If you’re thinking about wiring money but are unaware of the details involved, then read on to learn more.
+If you’re considering wiring money but are unaware of the details involved, then read on to learn more.

 How long does a wire transfer take?